HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-3 Electrical math.md

 #### Ohm's Law

-First up is **Ohm's Law**, the bread and butter of everything electrical.
+First up is **Ohm's Law**, the fundamental principle of everything electrical.
 It's all about how **voltage, current, and resistance** are related in a circuit.
 The law itself is simple:

 $$E = I \times R$$